vnmakarov/ruby/README.md

   * If you need bigger tables you should compile MRI with non-zero macro `ENABLE_HUGEHASH` or use a special option during MRI configuration.
-The third column gives the results when the tables is compiled with this macro.
+The third row gives the results when the tables is compiled with this macro.

   * The code with non-zero `ENABLE_HUGEHASH` results in 33% bigger